-When one has air conditioning, it is critical to keep all windows and doors closed so the AC can do its magic and keep the home comfortable.
+When one has air conditioning, it is critical to keep all windows and doors closed, so the AC can provide cooling and keep your home comfortable.
 This has a double-positive effect on the air quality of the home.
 First, it allows the home to have a consistent barrier between outside and inside with all windows and doors closed.
 But, just as importantly, when your AC is running, you are also cleaning your indoor air as it cycles through the filtration system connected to the ductwork.
 This removes particulates and cleans the air whenever the HVAC blower fan is on.
 More advanced filters and cleaners can even eliminate harmful indoor air quality problems like VOC’s, mold and finer particulates.

 If AC isn’t an option, there are some tactics homeowners can put into play to help themselves, “If AC isn’t in the cards, consider running the furnace fan during the summer to circulate the air inside the home.”
 Mr. Olson suggests.
 “You don’t get the cooling and humidity reduction, but it can take the edge off the heat while cleaning the air through the filter system.”

-If you suffer from allergies, asthma or other respiratory conditions, it may be wise to invest in enhanced filtering systems like HEPA filters or UV ionizers.
-Along with wildfire smoke, the Pacific Northwest is seeing steady annual increases in total pollen production from plants making our allergy season reliably miserable https://www.columbian.com/news/2018/jun/09/pollen-its-getting-worse/.
-We are seeing a trend in homeowners electing to add more robust air cleaning to their HVAC systems for these very reasons and more.
+If you suffer from allergies, asthma or other respiratory conditions, it may be wise to invest in a filtering systems with HEPA filters or an air purification system.
+Along with wildfire smoke, the Pacific Northwest is seeing steady annual increases in total pollen production from plants making our allergy season harder to manage.
+We are seeing a trend in homeowners electing to add more robust air cleaning to their HVAC systems to help improve their indoor air quality (IAQ).

-No matter what, it is wise to have a plan for poor air quality periods during the spring and summer months.
+No matter what, it’s wise to have a plan for poor air quality days during the summer months.
 We recommend having a strategy for high smoke days, high pollen days and high heat days all of which can trigger poor indoor air quality conditions.
 Stay safe, have an evacuation plan and make sure you avoid the smoke when you can.